NHSDigital/nhs-notify-web-cms/docs/pages/get-started/read-and-understand-our-terms-of-service.md

 The payment terms document is a financial agreement that sets out our charges and rules.

-It will forms part of your wider connection agreement with NHS England.
+It will form part of your wider connection agreement with NHS England.

 [Read and understand our payment terms]({% link pages/pricing-and-commercial/how-to-pay.md %})